ecoroute/ecoroute/README.md

 ## Future goals
 Future additional features include:
-* Adding the carbon footprint of a human's breathing to the metric provided for walking and biking
-* Adding user responsiveness to the map to allow zooming and scrolling, as well as seeing turn by turn directions live
-* Adding additional user responsiveness to the weather recommendations for longer journeys
 * Adding in social media sharing for results of total savings
 * Use cookies to keep a running metric of total saved across journeys
 * Offer the option to send directions to mobile phone